ghdtjgus76/event-driven-react-native-webview-bridge/README.md

 - **Reliable Message Transmission**: Utilizes a Promise-based approach to provide feedback on message sending results, ensuring reliable data exchange.

-- **Sequential and Concurrent Message Handling**: Effectively resolves message ordering issues, allowing both sequential and concurrent processing of messages to meet various application needs.
+- **Sequential and Concurrent Message Handling**: Resolves message ordering issues by sorting based on timestamp for sequential processing, while using Promise.allSettled for concurrent execution to maximize efficiency and speed.

 - **Automatic Retry Mechanism**: Implements up to three automatic retries for failed message transmissions due to network issues, ensuring higher reliability in message delivery.